 While lobster itself is a nutritious, lean protein, how it's served can make a big difference in the overall healthfulness of a meal.
 The two most traditional ways to serve it — as a lobster roll mixed with either butter or mayonnaise or steamed with a butter dipping sauce — tend to add saturated fat to the meal, which is a nutrient we want to enjoy in moderation.
 "Neither of these meals are considered 'healthy,' but both are packed with flavor, satisfaction and, perhaps most importantly, comfort and nostalgia.
 Neither a lobster dinner nor a lobster roll would be the same without butter," says Rawn.

 If lobster makes a more regular appearance on your table, consider pairing it with other nutrient-rich ingredients.
-"There are tons of ways to incorporate lobster in a healthy meal paired with veggies and fruit (Try this Maine Blueberry and Lobster Salad), healthy fats like olive oil or avocado, and whole grains," says Rawn.
+"There are tons of ways to incorporate lobster in a healthy meal paired with veggies and fruit, healthy fats like olive oil or avocado, and whole grains," says Rawn.
 Try cooking it up with an abundance of vegetables (such as our Lobster, Ginger, and Scallion Stir Fry) or making lobster tacos with sliced avocado and a fresh citrus slaw.

 The Bottom Line

 "For most of us, there's no reason to limit lobster consumption, unless you have a shellfish allergy, sensitivity or have been advised by your healthcare provider(s) to limit consumption" says Rawn.
 In fact, lobster can add important nutrients to your diet while you enjoy an incredibly satisfying and tasty meal.